Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What criteria are considered in granting marketing authorisation?

-The main criteria considered in granting a marketing authorisation are a favorable risk-to-benefit benefit ratio of the medicine, a complete description of the medicine’s therapeutic effectiveness and that its composition conforms with the information provided in the application form.
+The main criteria considered in granting a marketing authorisation are a favourable risk-to-benefit benefit ratio of the medicine, a complete description of the medicine’s therapeutic effectiveness and that its composition conforms with the information provided in the application form.

 What is the fee for obtaining marketing authorisation?